cjbutterworth1996/Stealth-AI/readme.md

 # Heuristic 2 - Match between system and the real world #

+Heuristic: The design should speak the users' language.
+Use words, phrases, and concepts familiar to the user, rather than internal jargon.
+Follow real-world conventions, making information appear in a natural and logical order

 Analysis: No words, phrases, or concepts should feel alien to anyone who is familiar with stealth games.
 When the tutorial slides are added, they will include easily recognizable terms like alert, searching, key, door, objective, crouch, etc. that anyone with a basic understanding of the English language and/or familiarity with stealth games should be able to easily understand.

 Playtester's experience: